 - OBS Studio

-- A free, open-source software available by download for Windows, macOS, and Linux.
+- Free, open-source software available by download for Windows, macOS, and Linux.

 - A professional, multi-format encoding software to stream live over integrated streaming services and CDNs.